Below are questions we're asked regularly. Feel free to look through them and if we haven't answered yours, ask us here.

-In short, we aim to provide early access to capital to help founders prove out a thesis, find early indications of product-market fit, and achieve important traction to secure the next round of funding.
+Motivate’s aim is to provide early access to capital in order to help founders prove out a thesis, find early indications of product-market fit, and achieve important traction to secure the next round of funding.

-The General Partners have been investing their own capital in seed-stage companies since 2011.
-As part-time angel investors, GPs have made over 100 investments with significant success, including multiple 100x+ returns.
+Motivate’s General Partners have been investing their own capital in seed-stage companies since 2011.
+As part-time angel investors, GPs have made over 100 direct early stage investments with significant success.
 Our personal portfolio total market cap exceeds $40B across many verticals, including FinTech, HRTech, EdTech, Travel, Logistics, and Food.

-What do you look for in a potential investment?
+What do we look for in a potential investment?

 Here's a glimpse into what excites us when we consider an investment: